jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	                  -x PartyProfile/PartyProfile_FIN_2021_1.xml -o GHGToDo2019.xlsx \
 			  -m lukeghg/CRFReporterMappings/300_500_mappings_1.1.csv -y 2019

 The PartyProfile xml is needed to validate UID's found in the inventories.
-The 300_500_mappings_1.1.csv file must be present for historic reasons.
-It maps the obsolete CRFReporter 3.0.0 UIDs used in inventory result files to new ones corrected in the CRFReporter 5.0.0.
+The 300_500_mappings_1.1.csv file maps the obsolete CRFReporter 3.0.0 UIDs used in GHG inventory result files to new UIDs corrected for the CRFReporter 5.0.0.

 ### check-inventory-values.py
 Compare two inventories and check time series for 1) too large differences in inventory values, 2) changes in notation keys and